pravarkumar/Quiz1/Todays_work.md

 CS230 : 2025 Quiz1 + 2025 Midsem + see Kohavi, Jha - Switching and Finite Automata Theory all the sections mentioned + our own PS

-CS215 : Revise whole theory once of joint thingy and stuff.
+CS215 : See the reference book and do questions practice today